nikodunk/blog/drafts/politics-is-like-open-source.md

 How I discovered centrism through open-source software.
 How the US political parties map to linux distributions.

-Arch <> Democrats:
+Arch <> Left:

-    - too far forward-looking and unstable.
+    - Too far forward-looking and unstable.
     - City experiments.
     - Dismantling capitalism.

-Debian <> Republicans:
+Debian <> Right:

     - People wanting the past and getting frustrated at progress.
     - Fearful of breakage leads them to dig in.